-I recently went on an epic 5-day roadtrip to Zion National Park, Antelope Canyon, Horseshoe Bend, The Grand Canyon and Las Vegas.
-It was an incredible weekend filled with mountains, views and the opportunity to reconnect with nature.
+I recently went on an epic 4-day roadtrip to Zion National Park, Antelope Canyon, Horseshoe Bend, The Grand Canyon and Las Vegas.
+It was an incredible long weekend filled with mountains, views and the opportunity to reconnect with nature.

 The Narrows v.
 Angel’s Landing

 For the longest time I had been ogling videos about walking through The Narrows.
 I had researched outfitters and the appropriate clothing.
 I was prepared to need a walking stick.
 I even knew there was a possibility The Narrows would be flooded as I was going in mid-April, but the eternal optimist in me refused to accept that outcome.